Frequently Asked Questions Include:

 Q: What do I do with my Pocket Rag if I don’t like hankies?

-A: We get it- the world is divided over hanky use, especially after the last couple of years!
-But having a Pocket Rag is not only for nose sneezes and such!
-Having a cloth in your pocket/bag/etc is sooo handy once you get used to it.
+A: We get it- the world is divided over hanky use, especially after past world events.
+But having a Pocket Rag is not only for occasional nose sniffles and such.
+Having a cloth in your pocket/bag/etc is so handy once you get used to it.
 Little drips and spills, and other unexpected life bits.
-We’ve also been told they are so handy for kid messes on the go, pet stuff, hikers, cyclers, using them in the rain (we are WestCoasters) they don’t disintegrate in the rain like a tissue or paper would if you’re out and about.
-After use toss in the same place you would store a used mask and take it home and wash it!
+Hard to exactly explain but once you start using one you’ll see!
+We’ve also been told they are so handy for kid messes on the go, pet stuff, hikers, cyclers, using them in the rain they don’t disintegrate in the rain like a paper tissue.

 Q: A kid makes these?

 A: Yes, Jori sews these up!
-He buys all his own materials, pays for all the business expenses.
-He designs them, chooses and preps fabrics, does the dyeing, then he sews them up, then does his own quality control before each Pocket Rag is packaged up.
-He does the shipping and handling stuff for all the online orders, too.
-His parent often answers emails, but he helps draft them.
-He sets up all the photo shoots, maintains his website, and is learning about marketing, promotion, and this new world of social media.
-He has lots of fun at local markets, and we hope to be back at them next season.
+He was 9 when he started Pocket Rag with some help from Mom, and now as a busy high school teen he still loves this creation.
+He still buys all his own materials, works on all production aspects, does his own quality control before each Pocket Rag is packaged up.
+He does shipping and handling stuff for the online orders, too.
+His parent answers emails, on behalf of our tiny team.
+He has lots of fun at local markets, and we hope to be back at them next season doing on-site embroidery.
 This venture has been an awesome learning experience as he navigates through the process of entrepreneurship by creating, producing, and then trying to get his product out there in case anyone wants to try it!

 Q: Composting Fabric?

-A: Yes, you can compost these as all natural materials are biodegradable, and we choose only organic fabrics as well.
+A: Yes, you can compost these as all natural materials are biodegradable, and we choose only simple organic cotton fabrics as well.
 The best way to do this after they are really not usable for anything after a while, (but rags are so useful!), is to shred or cut these into as small pieces as you are willing, and bury them in your backyard compost.
+Also if they do get tossed out, knowing there will be no plastic left behind is nice.
+There are also facilities that recycle fabric.

 Q: Tie-dye!

-A: We have experimented with tie dye ideas over the years.
-So far Jori has tried to make hues with espresso, turmeric, beets, charcoal, spirulina, blackberries, and onion skins.
-Some have been more successful than others, but it is always a magical experience to see how it will all come out in the end.
+A: We have experimented with tie dye ideas using natural plant based dyes over the years, and Jori’s made hues with espresso, turmeric, beets, charcoal, spirulina, blackberries, and onion skins.
+It is always a magical experience to see how it will all come out in the end.

 Please contact us with any other questions you may have!